Healthy Food for Longevity: A Food Philosophy

-I don’t follow a rigid diet plan or chase the latest food fads.
-My food philosophy is grounded in balance, simplicity, and intuitive eating.
-It’s evolved over years of learning—through reading about the latest scientific studies on nutrition, personal experience, and observing how different cultures nourish themselves.
-My recipes promote whole, nutrient-dense foods, respecting seasonality, and understanding how food impacts not just energy and body composition—but gut health, blood sugar, and overall vitality.
+To best fuel my outdoor adventures, I don’t follow a rigid diet plan or chase the latest food fads.
+My food philosophy is grounded in simple ingredients and intuitive eating.
+The She Runs Far recipe collection promote whole, nutrient-dense foods, respecting seasonality, gut health, blood sugar, and overall vitality.

 1. Optimize Your Biome – Gut, Mouth, Skin, and Environment